blomqvist/thesis/Report/report.md

 ```

 The ICH side of the system is not that sophisticated and could use some more implementation.
-We considered it not to be of that importance for validating the vision of an external option handler and therefore we only implemented the vital parts to validate the OCU.
+It is considered not to be of that importance for validating the vision of an external option handler and therefore only the vital parts to validate the OCU were implemented.
 Some function calls were hard to test in the early stages of the prototype since sub-systems of the truck were missing.
 E.g. the steering potentiometer was not connected to the handle, thus was not implemented fully until the prototype was installed on a real truck.
 Basically the ICH sends signals depending on its hardware input and the signals packed in the PDOtx1 interface, E.g. Option button being pressed.
 Upon receiving function calls, on one of the PDOrx, the ICH calls the appropriate hardware functionality assigned to this function.
 E.g. activate an output.

 ###3.2.2 User manual
-We wrote a user manual^[See Appendix C] to guide every step needed to create options with the script^[`generate\_option\_template.py`].
+A user manual (see Appendix C) to guide every step needed to create options, with a script, was specified.
 The user manual describes how to act even if the script were to fail.
 A toolbox is available in the manual that lists all the signals and functions available when programming new options.
-The toolbox contains all new methods we added to the OCU.
+The toolbox contains all new methods added to the OCU.
 They give access to data originating from the CAN bus, and function calls to the ICH.
-Option 4, 5 and 6^[See Appendix A] were implemented by our mentor, using only the toolbox.
+Option 4, 5 and 6 (see Appendix A) were implemented by our mentor, using only the toolbox.

 \newpage